 Our findings revealed:

+Road rage has led to an estimated 300 deaths since 2013.
 Because road rage can lead to aggressive driving behaviors, these physical reactions are illegal, dangerous, and they can impact your car insurance premiums.
 Read on to discover who experiences road rage, how they express it, and why it matters.

 Americans are split down the middle on how to define road rage.
 While 49% define it as “feelings caused by a driver’s behavior,” another 51% say it is “physical responses due to another driver’s behavior.”